savonet/liquidsoap/doc/content/quick_start.md

 Instead of giving the filename of a playlist, you can also use a directory name, and liquidsoap will recursively look for audio files in it.

-Depending on your configuration, the output `out` will use AO, Alsa or OSS, or won't do anything if you do not have support for these libs.
+Depending on your configuration, the output `output` will use AO, Alsa or OSS, or won't do anything if you do not have support for these libs.
 In that case, the next example is for you.

 ### Streaming out to a server

+**Note:** in the following, we assume that you have installed the following optional dependencies:
+* `cry` for icecast output
+* `vorbis` for ogg/vorbis encoding
+* `ffmpeg` for ffmpeg encoding

 Liquidsoap is capable of playing audio on your speakers, but it can also send audio to a streaming server such as Icecast or Shoutcast.
 One instance of liquidsoap can stream one audio feed in many formats (and even many audio feeds in many formats!).